A bowl of white balsamic vinaigrette drizzled on a fresh green salad with ingredients in the background.

 Creamy White Balsamic Vinaigrette

-Blend one or two tablespoons of mayonnaise, Greek yogurt, or sour cream in your Vinaigrette.
+Blend one or two tablespoons of mayonnaise, Greek yogurt, or sour cream in your vinaigrette.
 Some people also like to add a small amount of grated Parmesan cheese to boost the flavor and texture.

 Lemon White Balsamic Vinaigrette